scikit-learn-contrib/metric-learn/README.rst

 metric-learn
 =============

 Metric Learning algorithms in Python.

+As part of `scikit-learn-contrib <https://github.com/scikit-learn-contrib>`_, the API of metric-learn is compatible with `scikit-learn <http://scikit-learn.org/stable/>`_, the leading library for machine learning in Python.
+This allows to use of all the scikit-learn routines (for pipelining, model selection, etc) with metric learning algorithms.

 **Algorithms**